hanishkvc/prgs-sdr-kspecanal/README.rst

         The Blue curve, which is the current scan's values.

-It also shows a heatmap | waterfall of the signal levels over a period of time till then.
+It also shows a heatmap | waterfall of the instanteneous(cur) signal levels over a period of time till then.

 Scan